Russian famine of 1921–1922: Relief effort

-However, even after the food had reached the people in need, Colonel Haskell, informed Hoover of an unexpected new danger.
-He explained that fuel was unavailable for heating or cooking, and millions of Russian peasants had clothing consisting mostly of rags, which would lead to certain death from cold exposure during the approaching winter.
+Even after the food had reached the people in need, Colonel Haskell informed Hoover of an unexpected new danger.
+He explained that fuel was unavailable for heating or cooking and millions of Russian peasants had clothing consisting mostly of rags, which would lead to certain death from cold exposure during the approaching winter.

 The children at risk included those in orphanages and other institutions, as they usually had only one garment, often made of flour sacks, and they lacked shoes, stockings, underclothing, or any other clothing to keep warm.
 Also at risk were children living at home with their parents, who also lacked enough clothing, which made them unable to reach the American relief kitchens.
 Haskell cabled Hoover that at least one million children were in extreme need of clothes.
-In response, Hoover quickly initiated a plan for collecting and sending clothing packages to Russia, which would come from donations by individuals, businesses, and banks.
+Hoover quickly initiated a plan for collecting and sending clothing packages to Russia, which would come from donations by individuals, businesses and banks.

 Medical needs were also paramount.
 As noted by Dr. Henry Beeuwkes, the chief of the Medical Division in Russia, American relief was supplying over 16,000 hospitals, which were treating more than a million persons daily.
 Because those institutions were scattered over areas with few railroads and often poor roads, with some hospitals over a thousand miles from the main supply base in Moscow, the task was monumental.
 Dr. Louis L. Shapiro, an army colonel who was one of the ARA's medical directors in Russia, recalled that southern Russia had little more than "mud ruts for roads, with limitless prairies."
 On one trip, with few car necessities or regular gas, he drove 150 miles on tires without inner tubes, instead stuffed with straw.
-"After our kitchens were established and our clinics able to distribute medical supplies," said Shapiro, "children who had been eating a diet of clay and leather scrapings, responded quite rapidly."
+"After our kitchens were established and our clinics able to distribute medical supplies" said Shapiro, "children who had been eating a diet of clay and leather scrapings, responded quite rapidly."

 According to Dr. Beeuwkes, everything was in short supply, including beds, blankets, sheets, and most medical tools and medicines.
 Operations were performed in unheated operating rooms without anesthetics and often with bare hands.
 Wounds were dressed with newspapers or rags.
 Water supplies were polluted, with much of the plumbing unusable.